Can you join the military if you had an IEP in school?

 Family Educational Rights and Privacy Act (FERPA) is a federal law that applies to schools that receive funds under an applicable program of the U.S. Department of Education, limited to schools which fall within Department of Education.

-READ ALSO: How do you find the mode of an array?
+READ ALSO: How do I get the best discounts?

 Does ASVAB allow accommodations?